Peace lilies are some of the most popular houseplants. And one reason why is because they are generally pretty easy to look after.

 Why it Happens:

-- Chemicals in Tap Water: Peace lilies are particularly sensitive to fluoride and chlorine which are often present in tap water.
+- Chemicals in Tap Water: Peace lilies are particularly sensitive to fluoride and chlorine.
+These chemicals are often found in tap water which most of us water our plants with.

-- Excess Fertilizer: Too much fertilizer can build up in the soil burning the leaf tips.
+- Excess Fertilizer: Too much fertilizer can build up in the soil and will burn the tips of the leaves.

 How to Fix It:

-- Increase Humidity: Mist your plant regularly or place it near a humidifier.
-A pebble tray filled with water beneath the plant can also help.
+- Increase Humidity: Misting regularly works well to increase the humidity, as does using a humidifier.
+Putting a pebble tray filled with water under your peace Lily can also help.

-- Switch to Filtered Water: Use distilled or filtered water or let tap water sit out for 24 hours to allow chemicals to dissipate.
+- Switch to Filtered Water: Use distilled or filtered water.
+Alternatively let the tap water sit out for 24 hours as the chemicals will be gone by the time you water your peace lily.

 - Cut Back on Fertilizer: Peace lilies don’t need a lot of fertilizer.
-Fertilize every 6-8 weeks in spring and summer but skip fertilizing in the fall and winter.
+So do so every 6 to 8 weeks in the spring and summer but don’t fertilize in the fall and winter.

 4. Brown Spots

-Brown spots can be caused by sunburn or, less commonly, by pests like spider mites or fungal infections.
+Brown spots can be caused by sunburn.
+Less often pests like spider mites or fungal infections can also be the cause too.

 Why it Happens:

-- Sun Exposure: Peace lilies prefer indirect light and direct sun can scorch their leaves.
+- Sun Exposure: Peace lilies like indirect light and direct sun can burn the leaves.

-- Pests: Spider mites, aphids and mealybugs can sap nutrients from the plant causing brown or yellow spots.
+- Pests: Spider mites, aphids and mealybugs will, given the chance, sap nutrients from peace lilies.
+This will eventually lead to brown or yellow spots on the leaves.

 How to Fix It:

-- Move to Indirect Light: If your plant is in direct sunlight, move it to a spot where it gets bright, indirect light.
+- Move to Indirect Light: if your peace lily is in spot that gets direct sun then move it somewhere else that gets bright but indirect light.

-- Treat Pests: Inspect the undersides of leaves for pests.
-Wipe the leaves with a mixture of water and mild dish soap or use insecticidal soap to treat infestations.
+- Treat Pests: Look at the undersides of leaves for pests.
+If you find any then wipe the leaves using a mix of water and dish soap.
+Alternatively you can use insecticidal soap which will definitely do the job.

 5. Flowers Browning Before Opening